michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.content.md

 <img src="/public/img/view-child.png" alt="x" style="width: 500px; height: auto;">

 ### View Child
-Yet, another powerful tool in Angular that allows a parent component to access and interact with its child components directly.
+Yet, another big tool in Angular that allows a parent component to access and interact with its child components directly.
 This technique provides a way to establish communication between components in a parent-child relationship through the template.
 By default, ViewChild feature in